 The image is made complete by shoes (made of leather) on a low sole, and a sash belt made of decorative fabric.

 Men wear a white shirt, tucked into black trousers, or with white shawls (tapered down, as worn by women), knee-length, and belted with a wide red or checkered, homespun sash.
 All of this can be seen in combination with blue or red embroidered vests and red fez.

 Most often, dancers are shod in high black boots or in soft shoes without heels.

-As accessories, participants in folk holidays in Northern Cyprus use, like in olden days, pocket watches on a chain and shawls!
+As accessories, participants in folk holidays in the part of Cyprus occupied by Turkey use, like in olden days, pocket watches on a chain and shawls!

 Let’s get back to our “northerners’” dances.
 Thematically, they are divided into five groups: